inkstitch/inkstitch/collections/_fonts/en/pacificlo.md

 That's why in the lettering dialog window, if using Pacificlo tiny, you will have to pick up a scale between 25 and 55%.

-Contrarly to Amitaclo, Amitaclo small font **MUST** be embroidered with thread and needle smaller than usual.
+Contrarily to Pacificlo, Pacificlo tiny font **MUST** be embroidered with thread and needle smaller than usual.
 A USA 8 (EUR 60) size needle, and 60WT thread **MUST** be used.